 The word blog is taken from the words web log, but is more than a simple diary hosted on the internet.
-There are dozens of blogs to choose from, but for ease of use, features, & adaptability to use by math & science teachers, I recommend wordpress.com (see Appendix 1, page 11).
-Since this session deals primarily with blogs, there is a more in-depth discussion on page 6.
+There are dozens of blog hosts to choose from, but for ease of use, features, & adaptability to use by math teachers, I recommend wordpress.com (see Appendix 1, page 8).